BAFurtado/censo2010/README.md

+# Geração População Artificial por Áreas de Ponderação Censo 2010 IBGE
 This is just a documented script.
+We gather official data and use generator at https://github.com/BAFurtado/home_violence to come up with a random artificial population with gender, age and years of study at the level of census tracts.

 It acquires data from Brazilian official statistics bureau (ibge.gov.br) and organizes the data for the format needed at https://github.com/BAFurtado/home_violence